 If you have a website, you need hosting so people can access it online.
 While all web hosting providers can look similar at the surface, every company is different and there are certainly hosting companies that are better than others.

 What is the best web hosting?
 That’s a great question and the answer is that it depends.

-If you’re starting a blog for the first time, a cheap hosting provider like Bluehost is just fine.
-If you’re selling online, you’ll want to invest in a hosting company like Dreamhost or InMotion that includes SSDs and SSL certificates so your website is fast and secure.
+If you’re looking to start a blog for the first time, a cheap hosting provider like Bluehost is just fine.
+If you’re selling online, you’ll want to invest in a hosting company like Dreamhost or InMotion that includes fast SSDs and SSL certificates so your website is secure and quick to load.
 Those features are important to look for as they should be standard in 2021.

 Table of Contents